Escudo hummingbird

 The Escudo hummingbird (Amazilia tzacatl handleyi) is a hummingbird in the subfamily Trochilinae.
-It was long considered a doubtfully distinct species, but more recently it is generally treated as a subspecies of the rufous-tailed hummingbird, A. tzacatl.
+It has previously been distinct species, but more recently it is generally treated as a subspecies of the rufous-tailed hummingbird, A. tzacatl.

 It is endemic to Isla Escudo de Veraguas in Panama.
 Except for its larger size, it is similar to the rufous-tailed hummingbird.
 Its natural habitat is tropical moist shrubland and woodland.
 With a total range estimated at only 3 km2, it is potentially threatened by habitat loss or invasive species.

+Taxonomy and systematics

+The Escudo hummingbird was described as a separate species in 1963, but its status has often been debated.
+Currently, it is considered a subspecies of the larger A. tzacatl group.
+Like many endemic taxa of Isla Escudo de Veraguas, it likely diverged from the mainland taxa somewhere around 9,000 years ago when post-glacial sea-level rise separated the island.

+Description

+The Escudo hummingbird, like other subspecies within A. tzacatl, is a medium-sized hummingbird with green plumage, a pink beak, and a distinctive rufous tail.
+Unlike mainland subspecies, however, the Escudo birds are notably larger and darker in overall color.

+Conservation

-When it was still considered a good species, it was classified as Vulnerable species by the IUCN, noting that any evidence of a declining population could lead to an uplisting to Critically Endangered status.
-In 2008, it was removed from the IUCN Red List however, as only species are included therein.
+When it was still considered as a distinct species, it was classified as Vulnerable species by the IUCN, noting that any evidence of a declining population could lead to an uplisting to Critically Endangered status.
+In 2008, it was removed from the IUCN Red List, however, as only taxa considered as full species can be listed.